Breaking down monthly trends across digital channels by industry category

 The diagonal line indicates spending changes that are completely described by the change in pricing.
 Bubbles above the diagonal mean that ad volume—clicks for retail media and paid search, impressions for paid social—grew faster than pricing, while bubbles below the diagonal mean that volume grew slower.

-Overall paid search spending grew 4% in September, while average CPC increased 4%.
+Overall, paid search spending grew 36% in November, while average CPC increased 15%.

-Overall, retail media spending decreased 3% in September, while average CPC increased 2%.
+Retail media spending grew 29% in November, while average CPC increased 3%.